Self-Funded Plans as Fiduciaries

 Data analytics firm Trilliant Health recently released a study regarding the wide variability of healthcare costs across the United States.
 It may contain shocking revelations for the common reader.
 However, the unreasonable and largely volatile prices – which the study notes have little to no correlation to the quality of care rendered – are nothing new for many insiders who routinely interact with the healthcare pricing and payment ecosystem.

-Health Plan Bill Reviews are not Audits
+Health Plan Bill Reviews are not Audits and are Required to Fulfill Fiduciary Duties

 July 25, 2025